Ali Farka Touré: Death and legacy

 On 6 March 2006, the Ministry of Culture of Mali announced Touré's death at age 66 in Bamako from bone cancer, which he had been battling for some time.
 His record label, World Circuit, said that he had recorded several tracks with his son, Vieux Farka Touré, for Vieux's debut album, released in late 2006..

-The Ali Farka Touré Foundation was created in his honour and to further his musical legacy.
+In 2005, a year before his death, the Ali Farka Touré Foundation was created in Bamako in his honour and to further his musical legacy.

 The foundation was represented by Ali Guindo at a 2017 show in New York City.

 Musicians playing in his style played as the Ali Farka Touré Allstars at the last Festival au Désert in Timbuktu in 2012.
 In 2017, the Ali Farka Touré Band (which had formed in 2014) played as part of the "Caravane culturelle de la paix" in New York City, with a line-up led by lead vocalist Afel Bocoum, and including djembe player Souleymane Kane, guitar and vocalist Aly Magassa, guitar and vocalist Mamadou Kelly, and electric bass guitarist Oumar Diallo.

 In popular culture

 Some of Touré's songs and tunes have been used in different programmes, films and documentaries.
-For instance, his guitar riff on the song "Diaraby", from the album Talking Timbuktu, was selected for the Geo-quiz segment of The World PRI-BBC program, and was retained by popular demand when put to a vote of the listeners.
-This song is likewise used in 1998 as a soundtrack for the film L'Assedio (Besieged) by the Italian director Bernardo Bertolucci.
-His songs Cinquante six, Goye Kur and Hawa Dolo from the album The Source are also used as a soundtrack in the French film Fin août, début septembre (Late August, Early September) directed in 1998 by Olivier Assayas.
-The song "Lasidan" was featured in the award-winning documentary "Sharkwater" by Rob Stewart.
+For instance, his guitar riff on the song "Diaraby", from the album Talking Timbuktu, was selected for the Geo-quiz segment of The World PRI-BBC programme, and was retained by popular demand when put to a vote of the listeners.
+This song is likewise used in 1998 as a soundtrack for the film L'Assedio (Besieged) by Italian director Bernardo Bertolucci.
+Touré's songs "Cinquante six", "Goye Kur" and "Hawa Dolo" from the album The Source are also used as a soundtrack in the French film Fin août, début septembre (Late August, Early September), directed in 1998 by Olivier Assayas.
+The song "Lasidan" was featured in the award-winning documentary Sharkwater (2006) by Rob Stewart.